Skip to content

 Decisions

-Applicants who are selected for interview will hear the outcome of their application through UCAS on Wednesday 24 January 2024 (University-wide communication date).
+Applicants who are selected for interview will hear the outcome of their application on Thursday 30 January 2025 (University-wide communication date).
 We are unable to give decisions over the telephone or discuss the outcome with parents.
 The Undergraduate Admissions website has information about the possible outcomes.

 January pool